ozluna/meet-eco/README.md

 User can
 ** navigate through the site with Navbar, they can go to how it works and see the event section.
 ** get more information about the events on the events section.
-** create an event based on solutions world's ecological problems.
+** create an event based on solutions to world's ecological problems.
-** see te event id as soon as they created.
+** see the event id as soon as they created.
 ** show interest by providing user details.
 ** creator can update or delete the event once they provided the given id number.

 ### **Features Left to Implement**
-* At the moment in order to edit or delete the event user has to provide the unique event id this is not secure or user friendly option so in the future I would like to set login page
+* At the moment in order to edit or delete the event, user has to provide the unique event id this is not secure or user friendly option so in the future I would like to set login page
   for user to register and login to Create an user account to control event creation, edit and delete options.
-* I would like to add a filter option the events based on location so user can see closed by events.
+* I would like to add a filter option for the events based on location so user can see nearby events.
-* Make user to able to add more event categories to widen to events options.
+* Make user able to add more event categories to widen the event options.
 * Make user able to add pictures they choose.